keu/docs/software/cli-quickstart.md

 Use "astro [command] --help" for more information about a command.
 ```

-## Astronomer CLI and Platform Versioning
+## Astro CLI and Platform Versioning

-To ensure that you can continue to develop locally and deploy successfully, you should always upgrade to the latest minor version of the Astronomer CLI when you upgrade to the latest version of Astronomer.
-If you're on Astronomer v0.27+, for example, Astronomer CLI v0.27+ is required.
+To ensure that you can continue to develop locally and deploy successfully, you should always upgrade to the latest minor version of the Astro CLI when you upgrade to the latest version of Astronomer.
+If you're on Astronomer v0.27+, for example, Astro CLI v0.27+ is required.

-While upgrading to a new minor version of Astronomer requires upgrading the Astronomer CLI, subsequent patch versions will remain compatible.
-For instance, consider a system where Astronomer is on v0.27.2 and the Astronomer CLI is on v0.27.0.
-While we encourage users to always run the latest available version of all components, these patch versions of Astronomer and the Astronomer CLI remain compatible because they're both in the v0.27 series.
+While upgrading to a new minor version of Astronomer requires upgrading the Astro CLI, subsequent patch versions will remain compatible.
+For instance, consider a system where Astronomer is on v0.27.2 and the Astro CLI is on v0.27.0.
+While we encourage users to always run the latest available version of all components, these patch versions of Astronomer and the Astro CLI remain compatible because they're both in the v0.27 series.

-### Check Running Versions of Astronomer and the Astronomer CLI
+### Check Running Versions of Astronomer and the Astro CLI

-To check your working versions of Astronomer (`Astro Server Version`) and the Astronomer CLI (`Astronomer CLI`), run:
+To check your working versions of Astronomer (`Astro Server Version`) and the Astro CLI (`Astro CLI`), run:

 ```sh
 astro version